buwilliams/practical-data-structures-algorithms-in-java/NOTES.md

 ### DoublyLinkedList

-- node has a reference to the next and the previous nodes
+- same as CircularLinkedList w/ references to the first and last nodes

-### CircularLinkedList

-- each node has a reference to the node before and after
+- but... each node has a reference to the node before and after
-- the list has a reference to the first and last nodes

 ## Algorithms